Discoin-Neutrum/.github/README.md

 # Discoin-Neutrum

-Discoin is a discord crypto currency based on a bot.
+Discoin is a Discord crypto currency based on a bot.

+## Owner
+> MrNeutron#9654

 ## Developpers
-> MrNeutron#9654

 > martix#3634